-Launching an App – A Tutorial: Part 2 – How to Get Featured on Major Tech Blogs
+Launching an App Part 2: How To Get Featured On Major Tech Blogs

 Here’s a little secret: no one cares that you’re building an app.
 It’s harsh, but it’s not you; it’s me.
 And everyone else.
 We just don’t know we love your app yet.
 For us to love it, we have to know it exists.
 For us to know it exists, you have to get someone we trust to tell us about it (sorry, we can’t just take your word for it).
 That’s where tech bloggers come in.